ramanujan4351-alt/Abyssal/README.md

 ## Installation
 1. Download or clone this repository.
+2. cd /Abyssal/abyssal/scripts
-2. Run `scripts/install.sh` to install dependencies.
+make the installer executable `chmod +x install.sh` Run `scripts/install.sh` to install dependencies.

 ## Usage
 Run `python3 abyssal.py` with any of these options: